fuankarion/Vision17/Lab2-Git/Readme.md

 1. Fork the lab repository (https://github.com/fuankarion/Vision17)
 2. Go to the 'Lab1-Linux' directory, and create a new directory named 'Answers'
-3. Inside the directory 'Answers', cerate a new file named 'Readme.md'
+3. Inside the directory 'Answers', create a new file named 'Readme.md'
-4. In the file 'Readme.md' write the answers to the excercises of lab1
+4. In the file 'Readme.md' write the answers to the exercises of lab1
 5. Commit the changes (answers) to your local repository, give it a proper log message
 6. Push the changes to the remote repository in github.
 4. Make sure that your answers are available at `https://github.com/<USERNAME>/Vision17/tree/master/Lab1-Linux/Answers